enometh/dwm/xtile.md

  `h`    |  Decrement fact by 10%.
  `l`    |  Increment fact by 10%.

+;madhu 190410 - r h l replaced by a z l

+;madhu 191128 - n_non_master_columns defaults to 2.
+This confuses the
+user when you have 3 windows with 1 master and 2 windows in columns.
+Mod-Ctrl-Shift-i increases n_non_master_columns
+Mod-Ctrl-Shift-d increases n_non_master_columns (when this is one the output is more familiar)

 There are two provided default "presets" or "schemas" also:

   Modifier        |  Key   |  Preset